prajaa/MyInstagramClient/README.md

   Relative timestamp, Like count
   Display each user profile image as a circle.
   Display a nice default placeholder graphic for each image during loading.
+* Connect the app with the Instagram API and get real time data using async-http-client library.
+* Show the last 2 comments for each photo.
+* User can view all comments for a post within a separate activity.
+* User can share an image to their friends or email to themselves.
+* Robust error handling, check if internet is available, handle network failures.

 Optional Features to be added in future